Vic4187/Snake-Game-VE-P1BG/README.md

 # VE-P1BG
 Milestone Project-Snake Game

-Inpiration of this game is due to it being a game played during childhood.
+Inpiration of this game is due to it being a game frequently played.